The Great American Eclipse!

 lens to protect your eyes.
 DO NOT use an eyepiece filter since it is likely

-to crack under intense heat from the sun.
+to crack under intense heat from the sun, which can cause damage to your eyes.

-AstroSolar Safety Film is a very cost-effective and very high quality material to make your own solar filter.
+AstroSolar® Safety Film 5.0 Optical Density (OD) is a very cost-effective and very high quality material to make your own solar filter.
 Be sure to order early for the best pricing and availability so that you can safely enjoy watching the partial phases as the moon covers the sun.

 The solar image is a very pleasing natural white without false blue or orange color.
 Other films and most glass filters produce a blurry bluish or reddish solar image, thereby cutting part of the spectrum.
 Especially with a falsely-colored orange sun, it is difficult to see faculae regions which are visible predominantly in the blue region of the spectrum.